Chelsea FC Profile

 Abramovich oversaw the greatest period of success in Chelsea's history, delivering five of their six top-flight titles and two UEFA Champions League crowns.

 The early years of the Abramovich era, in particular, were characterised by regular chopping and changing of managers.
 However, that has slowed down somewhat since the second coming of Jose Mourinho.

 The Russian's ownership tenure in West London has been typified by a stream of high-profile signings, often for big money, alongside an extremely successful model of sending a high number of their contracted players out on loan to clubs around the world.

-Abramovich is seen as an engaged, hands-on owner at the Blues, being present at almost all Chelsea matches and offering his support throughout his time at the club, which is steadily heading towards the 20-year mark.
+Abramovich was seen as an engaged, hands-on owner at the Blues, being present at almost all Chelsea matches and offering his support throughout his time at the club.

 The Blues' biggest rivalries